 Does Suicide Squad Kills the Justice League take place in the Arkham-verse?

 Yes!
 According to Sefton Hill, it takes place in the same universe as the Arkham games and will tie up narrative loose ends created by those games.
+This should mean Batman will play a part, but thus far, the Caped Crusader has yet to make an appearance.

 This article was originally published on